RM1900/ExData_Plotting1/README.md

 README for my ExData_Plottin1 repository
 =====================================================
-This repository is for all of my work for the Coursera course "Exploratory Data Analysis".
-There is a directory for each class assignment (Assignment1 and Assignment2).
+This repository is for my work for the Coursera course "Exploratory Data Analysis" assignment 1.

-If you are peer reviewing class assignment 1, please review the plots and scripts in the directory Assignment1 and ignore the directory Assignment2.

 Assignment 1 details
 =====================